IgniteUI/igniteui-docfx/en/components/select.md

     /* -- */
 }
 ```
-- We should note that if you pass the custom settings both as an argument in the `open` function as well as into the template, `igx-select` will use the ones provided *in the `open` function*.
+- We should mention that if you pass the custom settings both as an argument in the `open` function as well as into the template, `igx-select` will use the ones provided *in the `open` function*.
 However, if you bind the settings to an internal event, such as `onOpening` or `onOpened` then `igx-select` will use the settings that are provided in the template.

 ## Manual